 There are some great advantages to a CS:GO dot crosshair: it allows for incredible accuracy, giving you an edge in long-range fights and making one-taps easier to pull off.
 On the other hand, keep in mind that it will be tougher to get back into the action if you get flashed and it can also make sprays a bit more challenging if you focus too much on the dot itself instead of the spray pattern.
 It is one of the most often used crosshairs for CS:GO and well worth experimenting with if you want to get better in the game.

-Each of us have different preferences and it takes a decent amount of experimentation to find the right reticle.
+There is no best CS:GO dot crosshair as each of us have different preferences and it takes a decent amount of experimentation to find the right reticle.
 If you’d like to try out the dot crosshair, paste this string into your console for a simple white one with a black border:

 There you go, now you've got the crosshair commands CS:GO needed, now you're ready to play with your fancy new setup!
 You can also use online crosshair generators to, well, generate the specific string of commands for the crosshair of your choosing.
 This makes it easy to test pro player crosshairs like the popular CS:GO Scream dot crosshair.